Stefano Kunchev

-Stefano Kunchev (Стефано Кунчев; born 20 April 1991) is a Bulgarian footballer who plays as a goalkeeper for Sportist Svoge.
+Stefano Kunchev (Стефано Кунчев; born 20 April 1991) is a Bulgarian footballer who plays as a goalkeeper.

 Career

 His first club was FC Vekta.
 Kunchev made his debut in professional football as a 17-year-old for Lokomotiv Plovdiv.
 He signed with Levski Sofia in 2014, but was released after making only a few appearances for the team following a goalkeeping mistake made in a match against Beroe.
 He subsequently relocated to Greece.

 Kunchev played for Lokomotiv Gorna Oryahovitsa one season but left the club in June 2017.
 On 11 August 2017, he joined Vihren Sandanski.

 International career

 In January, 2010, the Bulgarian national under-21 coach Mihail Madanski called Kunchev in the Bulgaria national under-21 football team for the friendly tournament Albena Cup.